[?] Subscribe To This Site

 • Normal and Normal

-The double dose of the dwarf gene results in a "peanut."
 A two-dwarf-gene combination is always fatal.
 The reasons for this are unclear, but it is thought that the double dwarfs have digestive and brain insufficiencies.
-They usually last 1-3 days past birth, but a few have lasted up to 3 weeks. dwarf rabbits - peanut
+If not stillborn, they usually last only 1-3 days past birth, but a few have lasted up to 3 weeks, and a tiny percentage to 4 weeks.

 Peanuts are excessively tiny.
 The little guy pictured here managed to live 2 weeks, which is actually quite rare, and died the day after this picture was taken.
 (Pictures used by permission of Roseline Bunnies)

-The rabbits that get one normal gene and one dwarf gene are known as TRUE DWARFs.
 These are the animals that you want in your litters.
-True dwarfs are animals that match the standard of perfection for their dwarf breeds. dwarf rabbits - Jersey Wooly rabbit
+True dwarfs are animals that match the standard of perfection for their dwarf breeds.

 If the true dwarf is a Netherland Dwarf rabbit, it is round, short, and compact.
 The ears are short, and the feet are correct.

-The rabbit that gets two normal genes is known as a FALSE DWARF.
 He does not carry a dwarf gene at all.
 But for most dwarfed breeds it’s not like you’ll get a twelve-pound rabbit.

 Because the Netherland Dwarf rabbit is little to start with, the false dwarf is just a little bigger than normal.
 His ears will be a tad longer than normal, his body will be longer and gangly, and the feet will be longer.
 In fact, the Netherland Dwarf rabbit and Holland Lop breeders have a term for their false-dwarfs - "big uglies."